 Both Snowflake SUM and Snowflake COUNT are aggregate functions, they serve different purposes.
 Let's break down the differences:

-As you can see, COUNT is all about quantity, while SUM is about totals.
+As you can see, COUNT is primarily about quantity, while SUM is about total value.

 What Is the Difference Between MAX and COUNT in Snowflake?